-With 46 different broadly identified competencies, schools may feel the need to address all of them, but doing this may not align well with a school's mission of preparing graduates for a particular vocation or with the expectations of organizations that will employ the school's graduates.
+With 46 different broadly identified competencies, schools may feel tempted to address all of them, but doing this may not align well with a school's mission of preparing graduates for a particular vocation or with the expectations of organizations that will employ the school's graduates.
 Perhaps others in the ecology of partners committed to the vocational preparation of the school's students are better suited to attend to particular competencies.
-Finding out where alums are working, with what job titles and contexts, and connecting with those who partner in preparing students for those jobs are two strategic steps to consider.
+Finding out where alums are working, with what job titles and contexts, and connecting with those who partner in preparing students for those jobs are two great places to start.